Ryan McMahon Player Props: Rockies vs. Braves

-Ryan McMahon -- hitting .342 in his past 10 games -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Jared Shuster on the hill, on June 16 at 7:20 PM ET.
+The Colorado Rockies, including Ryan McMahon (.342 batting average in his past 10 games), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Braves.
+In his last appearance, he strung together two hits (going 2-for-4) against the Braves.

 Ryan McMahon Game Info & Props vs. the Braves